 As a person ages, their metabolism slows down the ability to taste, their sense of smell declines and the body may process food differently.
 However, that’s no excuse for skipping meals, over-eating, or consuming junk.

 Instead, eat a balanced, nutritious diet, high in vegetables, fruits, and nuts, and low in bad fats and processed foods.
-A balanced diet is the best way for older people to increase their chances of living longer, and lower high blood pressure.
+A balanced diet is the best way for older people to increase their chances of living longer and reduce the risk of developing health conditions such as high blood pressure.

 Stay Active

-Physical activity is a great way for seniors to stay healthy (improve their immune system) and reduce the effects of aging.
+Physical activity is a great way for seniors to stay healthy (improve their immune system), prevent health problems, and reduce the effects of aging.
 Staying physically fit can help prevent chronic disease and lower the risk of heart disease and heart attacks.

 While aging may reduce the ability to bench press heavy weights or play competitive tennis, lifelong exercise is vital for improving seniors’ health related to their quality of life.